Stewardship Team

 5. Can you share your story of coming to faith in Christ?

 Looking back, I can see God’s leading in my life.
-Growing up in a Bible-teaching church, somehow I knew “good” would overcome “evil”.
-During my years of doubt, I was never presented with another religion or philosophy that had the power, promises, evidence, and personal relationship that Christianity possesses.
-I grew up attending a Congregational church in NH where the Bible was taught yet making a decision to accept Christ was not.
+Growing up in a Bible-teaching Congregational Church in NH, somehow I knew “good” would overcome “evil”.
+Though the Bible was taught there as the Word of God, I do not remember learning about personally accepting Christ as Lord and Savior.
+Through my years of doubt and searching, I was never presented with another religion or philosophy that had the power, promises, evidence, and personal relationship that Christianity possesses.
 In college and during our early years of marriage, I was searching and attended some Catholic churches.
-Shortly after moving to Salt Lake City, Utah, I was invited to an Assembly of God church in Salt Lake City and started attending.
+Shortly after moving to Salt Lake City, Utah, I was invited to an Assembly of God church and started attending.
 The teaching was biblical and I learned of the grace, truth, and joys of a personal relationship with Jesus Christ.
+It was there in 1983 that I accepted Christ as Lord and Savior.
+At that church I remember God inaudibly telling me “You are free from the law” and I understood what those words meant.
+I no longer felt I had to work and perform to earn and keep God’s love and forgiveness.

 Debra Reed